weirongxu/coc-explorer/readme.md

     - [x] Open file in select / vsplit / tab
            `explorer.openAction.strategy` options:
       - select: Open action use selection UI
-      - vsplit: Open action with vsplit
+      - vsplit: Open action use vsplit
+      - split: Open action use split
+      - tab: Open action use tab
       - previousBuffer: Open action use last used buffer
       - previousWindow: Open action use last used window
       - sourceWindow: Open action use the window when opening explorer